-On some days, I question why God chose to speak his word in such a manner, while on others, it seems clear to me why he did it.
+On some days, I question why Used with reference to the Hebrew word Elohim. chose to speak his word in such a manner, while on others, it seems clear to me why he did it.
 The Bible, the word is God, is written in such a fashion that it has layers of understanding which are all accurate on their level and also layers of misunderstanding which seem to weed out or exclude select persons.

 This article aims to shed light on the word “life” used within the Bible.
 This word, as with many words in the Bible, is often translated the same in English despite originating from different words in the Hebrew and Greek languages.
 Although the translation may be accurate, or simply not having a better word in English, the intended meaning quite often goes beyond the literal meaning of the word.